 For code generation, we use prompts from the WizardCoder~\cite{data-wizardcoder} dataset.
 From this dataset, we randomly sample 10K instances for supervised fine-tuning of the teacher model, 1K instances for student training, and 1K instances for evaluation.

 We evaluate code generation performance on the HumanEval~\cite{eval-humaneval} benchmark using pass@k metrics.
-As shown in \autoref{tab:main}, compared to on-policy KD, our method improves Pass@1 from 1.4 to 2.1 (+0.7) and Pass@10 from 10.6 to 16.4 (+5.8), indicating substantial gains in both correctness and generation diversity for code synthesis tasks.
+As shown in \autoref{tab:main}, compared to on-policy KD, our method improves Pass@1 from 22.9 to 29.0 (+6.1) and Pass@10 from 35.3 to 37.7 (+2.4), indicating clear gains in code synthesis performance.